Which season comes to mind when you read these words?

 What happens to birds and mammals who can’t find a source of unfrozen surface water when they need it?
 The problem is far greater than simply putting up with a dry mouth until you can stop at a convenience store for a bottle of Aquafina.
 How long an animal can go without water depends on many factors, including their species, weight, physical condition, and parasite load, as well as the weather.
 Generally speaking, though, it doesn’t take long for life without liquid to get unpleasant.
 Lose one or two percent of total body water (TBW) and your dehydration is classified as “mild”; however, anyone who’s experienced it (that would be me) is sure to argue that the resulting headache is anything but.
 The definition of “moderate” dehydration is five to ten percent of TBW… the situation is getting serious now, as your skin dries out and loses turgor (the ability to snap back into place when pinched) and your eyes begin to sink back into their sockets.
 Over ten percent TBW loss is “severe” enough that you’re unlikely to recover without medical intervention.

-The scenario I’ve just described may sound like an environmental disaster waiting to happen… and in cases of actual drought, such as what’s been going on in much of the U.S. the past several years, the impact is rather grim.
+The scenario I’ve just described may sound like an environmental disaster waiting to happen… and in cases of actual drought, such as what’s been going on in Texas the past year, the impact is rather grim.
 Under more normal circumstances, winter water is difficult but not impossible to find, and this scarcity offers an opportunity for nature lovers.
 Want to make wild lives—and wildlife watching—a little easier?
 Turn on the spigot.

 I mean that literally.
 Providing water can be as simple as letting your outside faucets drip.
 You probably already do this to protect your pipes from bursting when The Weather Channel warns of freezing temperatures.
 Perhaps you can afford to do it once a week, or every other day, regardless of the forecast.